Quitch/AI-Bugfixes/README.md

   - Builds the Ares Titan.
   - Doesn't limit its Drifter Hover Tank builds when there is no land route.
   - Doesn't create naval fleets consisting of only Barracuda Naval Barges.
+  - Doesn't micro the Atlas Titan with its tanks.

 ### What It Doesn't Do